ibm-cloud-docs/vpc/cr-create-table.md

          * **Direct link** - Allows ingress traffic from an [IBM Cloud Direct Link (2.0)](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) Dedicated or Connect connection to an on-prem location.
          * **Transit gateway** - Allows ingress traffic from an [IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started) to another VPC or classic infrastructure.
          * **VPC zone** - Allows ingress traffic to another availability zone of the same VPC.
-         * **Public internet** - Allows public internet ingress traffic destined to a floating IP to be routed to a VPC next-hop IP, such as a managed firewall.
+         * **Public internet** - Allows public internet ingress traffic destined to a floating IP to be routed to a VPC next-hop IP.

             The next-hop must be within the same zone of the specified VPC.
             {: note}